Definition of Ballad

 The form of ballads, their meaning, and subject matter have changed over time.
 Ultimately, as a form of narrative verse, most ballads are associated with some aspect of telling a story.
 Here are some common examples of subject matter found in a ballad:

 - tragic romance

 - religion, life, and death

 - personal stories

 - archetypal stories

-Most people are familiar with ballad in the form of songs, especially slow and mournful songs about love.
+Most people are familiar with ballads in the form of songs, especially slow and mournful songs about love.
 Musical ballads typically feature slow rhythm and emotionally evocative lyrics.
 However, when it comes to popular music, this form appears in nearly every genre including rock, soul, country, and heavy metal.
-Here are some examples of ballad in popular music:
+Here are some examples of ballads in popular music:

 - Knockin’ on Heaven’s Door (Bob Dylan)

 - Yesterday (The Beatles)

 - Can’t Help Falling in Love (Elvis Presley)